 Minnesota’s alternative apportionment statute provides that general apportionment of net income is presumed to fairly determine the taxpayer’s taxable net income allocable to this state.
 The court held that the presumption in the alternative apportionment statute shifted the burden of proof to the commissioner because the commissioner was the one seeking alternative apportionment.
 Additionally, the tax court cited the Minnesota Supreme Court decision in HMN Financial, Inc. v.
 Commissioner of Revenue, which held that a taxpayer has ‘fairly and correctly’ determined its Minnesota taxable income if that taxpayer used the reporting methods outlined in the general apportionment statute.

 The commissioner, in lieu of arguing that Associate Bank failed to properly follow the statute, argued that she had broad authority to disregard business entities structured to minimize Minnesota tax liability.
 The commissioner effectively treated the LLCs as financial institutions by including interest income and the value of the loan portfolio in the apportionment factor.

-The tax court further cited to HMN Financial, noting that the taxpayers in that case were motivated solely by a desire to reduce their taxes, and did so in compliance with all applicable statutes.
+The tax court further cited HMN Financial, noting that the taxpayers, in that case, were motivated solely by a desire to reduce their taxes, and did so in compliance with all applicable statutes.
 In HMN Financial, the commissioner, which appeared to take issue with the result produced rather than the method to reach that result, could not invoke alternative apportionment to look through or disregard the corporate structure.

 Here, the tax court concluded that the commissioner could not meet her burden for alternative apportionment by disregarding the business entities and treating the LLCs as financial institutions.